aksommerville/egg2/README.md

 - [ ] Line strip cuts corners.
 See NW corner of line strip in demo/Video/Primitives, both xegl and web.
 I want the corner filled.
 Is that possible?
 - - Also the SE corners get doubled; apparent at low alpha.
 - [ ] pulse: Fudged the estimated buffer length up 4x to avoid negative time-remaining.
 Can we fix it for real?
+- [ ] stdlib: Leading zeroes in snprintf.
+- [ ] web: prefs.
+Not implemented or what?
+See demo.